Laura Fuentes

 Ingredients

-• Banana: the riper the banana, the softer and sweeter the pancake.
+• Banana: the riper the banana, the sweeter the pancake.

 • Milk: regular dairy or your favorite non-dairy option.